nsoft/jesterj/code/ingest/README.md

 We use gradle wrapper for building this section of JesterJ as noted above, here are some tips on tasks and their intended usage

 * **quickTest** - ~3 min - runs everything but the fault tolerance integration tests, does include some integration tests. _Intended for use during normal development_
-* **test** - ~15 min - runs all unit tests, including the much longer fault tolerance tests takes 15 minutes. _Intended for use in initial exploration of library upgrades, or development of fault tolerance features_
+* **test** - ~15 min - runs all unit tests, including the much longer fault tolerance tests. _Intended for use in initial exploration of library upgrades, or development of fault tolerance features_
 * **check** - ~16 min - depends on test, also runs license checks **_RUN THIS BEFORE PUSH/PR_**
 * **packageUnoJar** - ~18 min - depends on check, creates artifacts, including packaging the executable node jar (using [uno-jar](https://github.com/nsoft/uno-jar)). _Intended for use when creating an executable distribution_
 * **jacocoTestReport** - ~17min - depends on check, and is run by continuous integration to publish code coverage metrics to CodeCov.
 IDE based code coverage is recommended for dat to day development.